lex-marie790/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Clear and Concise coding

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block - takes up more space if needed
+Display: inline - only takes up the space given

 3. What are the 4 areas of the box model?

+Margin
+Border
+Padding
+Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Main-axis

 5. Explain why git is valuable to a team of developers.

+Lets you collaborat easily with teammembers.
+Helps prevent mess ups that can happen.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.